ibm-cloud-docs/vpc/known-issues.md

 {: #volumes-catalog-managed-known-issue}

 **Issue:** When you retrieve a volume or snapshot that was originally provisioned as a boot volume in an instance with a [billed catalog offering](/docs/vpc?topic=vpc-getting-started-images-on-vpc-catalog&interface=ui#images-on-vpc-catalog-images) and without a billing plan, the response does not include the `catalog_offering` property.

+### File share replication snapshots
+{: #replicationsnapshots}

+When replication occurs between the source share and its replica, the system creates temporary snapshots in the `.snapshot` directory to support the data synchronization.
+These system-managed snapshots are named by using the word "replication" and the associated creation timestamp rather than a fingerprint.
+These snapshots are automatically released and deleted when they are no longer needed.
+These snapshots are not visible in the console, in the CLI or API responses.

+### File share snapshots are not visible in UI, CLI, or API responses for Accessor shares
+{: #filesnapshotsonaccessorshare}

+Users of Accessor shares have access to all the data of the source share, which includes of the snapshots of the file share.
+Although users of an Accessor share can't see the file share snapshots of the source share in the console, in the CLI or API responses, they can access the snapshots in the `.snapshot` directory of the Accessor share.

+### File share snapshot directory visible property in API response
+{: #snapshotdirectoryvisibleAPI}

+The property `snapshot_directory_visible` is included in the API response for the methods that are listing, creating, deleting, retrieving, or updating a file share.
+This field is not recommended for use, and it is planned to be removed.

+### Replicated snapshots do not inherit names from the source snapshots
+{: #missingsnapshotnames}

+If a source share with snapshots is replicated, the corresponding replica share snapshots are created with system-generated names, rather than inheriting the source share snapshot names.
+Since replicated snapshots share the source's fingerprint ID, you can use the fingerprint to correlate the snapshots.

+### The `source_snapshot` property is not copied to the replica share
+{: #source-snapshot-not-in-replica}

+The `source_snapshot` property is present in the API response when a share is created by using a snapshot.
+However, when the share is replicated, this property is not copied to the replica.

+### Backup plan ID property in API response
+{: #backup-policy-plan-fs}

+When details of a snapshot are retrieved, the API response shows the property name `backup_plan_id` instead of `backup_policy_plan`.
+A fix for this issue is planned.